 Unfortunately, because weight stigma is so prevalent, and because people with AAN are not typically underweight (and may even be in weight categories typically classified as “overweight or “obese,”) the diagnosis of an eating disorder is often missed in people with AAN.
 People with AAN often don’t believe they have an eating disorder, and neither do their communities.
 This can lead to delays in receiving treatment.
 And when they do receive treatment, it is often inadequate (Harrop, 2019).
 In fact, the DSM-5 presents diagnoses in a hierarchical fashion, with anorexia nervosa presented as the most serious.
 AAN’s inclusion in the OSFED category suggests it is a less severe illness.
 However, this is not the case.

-People with AAN often report that their eating disorder behaviors were encouraged by health professionals.
+People with AAN often report that health providers encouraged and perpetuated their eating disorder behaviors.
 At EDTLA, we understand that bodies are meant to be of diverse sizes and do not pathologize larger bodies.
 We understand weight stigma and take AAN as seriously as AN.
 We diagnose and treat our clients based on behaviors and not body size.

 Atypical Anorexia Nervosa is as Serious as Anorexia Nervosa